Batman (1989 video game)

 Batman (also known as Batman: The Movie) is an action video game developed and published by Ocean Software based on the 1989 film of the same name.
 It was released on 11 September 1989 for the Commodore 64 and ZX Spectrum with Amiga, Amstrad CPC, Atari ST, MS-DOS and MSX versions following soon after.

 Gameplay

-The game consists of five levels based on events from the movie.
+The game consists of five levels based on events from the film.
 Each stage has a time limit and a health gauge (represented by Batman's face turning into the Joker's), with Batman losing a life if he runs out of either.
 The levels have varying gameplay: